Matrix Means and a Novel High-Dimensional Shrinkage Phenomenon: Introduction

-An alternative approach to regularization of the sample covariance matrix is to impose structural constraints.
-This class of methods includes banding or tapering of the covariance matrix, suitable when the variables have a natural ordering \cite{WuPou2003,BicLev2008taper,RotLevZhu2009}, and thresholding when the variables are not ordered \cite{BicLev2008thresh, RotLevZhu2009,CaiLiu2011}.
-Minimax rates for many structured covariance estimation problems are now known \cite{CaiZhaZho2010,CaiZho2012sparse,CaiZho2012ell1}; see \cite{CaiRenZho2016} for a good overview of these results.
+One shortcoming of orthogonally invariant estimators is that they do not in any way change the estimated eigenvectors, which are not consistent in the high-dimensional regime \cite{JohLu2009,BGR11}.
+An alternative approach that overcomes this limitation is to regularize the sample covariance matrix by imposing structural constraints.
+This class of methods includes banding or tapering of the covariance matrix, suitable when the variables have a natural ordering \cite{WuPou2003,BicLev2008taper}, and thresholding when the variables are not ordered \cite{BicLev2008thresh, RotLevZhu2009,CaiLiu2011}.
+Minimax rates for many structured covariance estimation problems are now known \cite{CaiZhaZho2010,CaiZho2012sparse,CaiZho2012ell1}; see \cite{CaiRenZho2016} for an overview of these results.

 The remainder of this paper is laid out as follows.
-In Section~\ref{sec:setup} we establish notation and introduce the random matrix models under study in the present paper.
+In Section~\ref{sec:setup} we establish notation and introduce the random matrix models under study.
 In Section~\ref{sec:datasplit}, we establish the asymptotic behavior of the harmonic matrix mean under these models.
-In Section~\ref{sec:raoblackwell} we compute a Rao-Blackwellized version of the harmonic mean of two random covariance matrices.
-In Section~\ref{sec:vectorrecover}, we analyze a spiked covariance model and compute the limit of the inner product of the top eigenvector of the harmonic mean with the top eigenvector of the population covariance.
-Finally, Section~\ref{sec:expts} briefly presents numerical simulations highlighting the settings in which the harmonic matrix mean succeeds and fails in covariance estimation.
+In Section~\ref{sec:raoblackwell} we compute a Rao-Blackwellized version of the harmonic mean of two random covariance matrices, illuminating connections between the harmonic mean and a family of regularized covariance estimators.
+In Section~\ref{sec:vectorrecover}, we analyze a spiked covariance model and the behavior of the top eigenvector of the harmonic mean estimator under that model.
+Finally, Section~\ref{sec:expts} briefly presents numerical simulations highlighting the settings in which the harmonic matrix mean does and does not have an advantage in covariance estimation.
 Section~\ref{sec:discussion} concludes with discussion.